-Perfect place to wine down and enjoy a beautiful overview of the jungle and the beach.
+Perfect place to wind down and enjoy a beautiful overview of the jungle and the beach.

 Food and Lodging

 But, one thing for sure.
-If you’re in Galle, you should definitely try out the Sea food.
+If you’re in Galle, you should try out the Seafood.
 Not the ordinary seafood platters you get in European countries but a good Sri Lankan Seafood Curry with Some roti.

 Galle Srilanka has lodging places in almost every corner.
-There are few places inside the Galle Fort as well but, we highly recommend you to stay closer to Unawatuna.
-Mainly because of the night life in Una.
+There are few places inside the Galle Fort as well but, we highly recommend you stay closer to Unawatuna.
+Mainly because of the nightlife in Una.

 You can enjoy a cold beer by the beach and have a stroll to your hotel in the night without much hassle.